 Failing a pre-employment drug screen will likely result in a conditional offer of employment being withdrawn.

-If an applicant’s license has expired or been suspended, their application for employment as a nurse maybe turned down.
+If a nurse applicant’s license has expired or been suspended, they will likely be denied a job.